wemyss/board-with-friends/README.md

 > 2D sidescroller snowboarding game with friends

 ---
+## OpenGameArt Credit
+We'd like to acknowledge the use of music and button assets from [OpenGameArt](https://opengameart.org/).
+The content on OpenGameArt is free of copyright and open source.
+Thanks goes to the contributors!

+---

 ## Getting started
 If you don't already have NodeJS 10.x installed, use `brew install node` to install it on macOS.
 For other OS's see [this guide](https://nodejs.org/en/download/package-manager/).